mathworks/jenkins-matlab-plugin/Examples/Run-MATLAB-Tests.md

 2. In the configuration window of your Jenkins project, navigate to the **Source Code Management** section and click **Git**.
 This option enables Jenkins to interface with a remote repository.
 3. Navigate to the main page of the GitHub repository that hosts your tests.
 Click **Clone or download** and copy the web URL to your clipboard.
 4. In the Jenkins interface, paste the URL into the **Repository URL** field of the **Source Code Management** section.
 (You also can specify the branch to build in the **Branch Specifier** field.)
 5. In the **Build** section of Jenkins, click **Add build step > Run MATLAB Tests**.
-A new window opens that enables you to configure the MATLAB Jenkins plugin.
-Paste the full path to the **MATLAB root** folder into the MATLAB root field; choose the default Automatic test mode from the **Test mode** drop-down list; and select your desired test artifacts to be generated in the project wrokspace.
-(The build in this example is configured to generate JUnit test result and Cobertura code coverage reports.)
+A new window opens that enables you to configure the Jenkins plugin for MATLAB.
+Paste the full path to the MATLAB root folder into the **MATLAB root** field; choose the default Automatic test mode from the **Test mode** drop-down list; and select your desired test artifacts to be generated in the project wrokspace.
+(The build in this example is configured to generate Cobertura code coverage and JUnit test result reports.)
 For more information on how to configure the Jenkins plugin for MATLAB, see [Jenkins MATLAB Plugin](https://github.com/jenkinsci/matlab-plugin).
-6. In the **Post-build Actions** section, add two post-build actions to publish the JUnit test result and Cobertura code coverage reports that the build generates.
+6. In the **Post-build Actions** section of Jenkins, add two post-build actions to publish the Cobertura code coverage and JUnit test result reports that the build generates.
 For each report, provide the path to the report file.
+Jenkins stores the artifacts in the *matlabTestArtifacts* folder of the workspace.

 ![post-build](https://user-images.githubusercontent.com/48831250/71104139-534cce00-2189-11ea-9f59-1f4d9eee99f8.png)